nickytonline/www.nickyt.co/src/posts/frontend-developer-resources-2022-4cp2.md

 ## Tooling

 We all love tools.
-There's plenty to go round, but I'll just touch on a few.
+There's plenty to go around, but I'll touch on a few.

 - Storybook – [learnstorybook.com](https://learnstorybook.com)
-- If you have Node.js installed and need to configure a JavaScript based project's gitignore file, from the root of the project run `npx gitgnore node` (It works for other languages as well or if you omit the language, it will give you a list of all the supported gitignores)
+- If you have Node.js installed and need to configure a JavaScript-based project's gitignore file from the root of the project, run `npx gitgnore node` (It works for other languages as well, or if you omit the language, it will give you a list of all the supported gitignores)
 - [Parcel](https://parceljs.org)
 - [Vite](https://vitejs.dev)
 - [Turborepo](https://turborepo.org)